Case Study 8: Belgain consumption of sugarcan ethanol from Brazil and Peru. Shared responsibilities of human rights violations.

-• How is the sugar cane ethanol value chain structured, e.g., actors and stakeholders, mechanisms, and flows?
+• How is the sugar cane ethanol value chain structured (actors and stakeholders, mechanisms, flows)?

-• What are the roles, gaps and possibilities that different sectoral policies offer for tackling the identified issues in the ethanol-based biofuels supply chain?
+• What are the roles, gaps and possibilities that different sectoral policieis offer for tackling the identified issues in the ethanol-based biofuels supply chain?

 • What roles are other policies playing on biofuel/energy markets?

-The biofuels supply chain is heavily influenced by the current trade regimes (FTAs), climate and energy policies as well as investment and fiscal policies (see above).
+The biofuels supply chain is heavily influenced by the current trade regimes (FTAs), climate and energy policies as well as investment and fiscal policies.
+The case study explores the impact of the following policy frameworks.

-• Document analysis: review of current legislation (e.g., energy, climate, trade agreements, HR) to see how it influences the demand, and which criteria for sustainability and human rights diligence are included in consumer and in producer countries – e.g., how land rights are protected, and conflicts resolved
+• Review of current legislation (energy, climate, trade agreements, ) to see how it influences the demand, and which criteria for sustainability and human rights diligence are included (in consumer countries, and producer countries – e.g. how land rights are protected and conflicts resolved)

 • Data on food prices and food price changes.

-• Data on water consumption and ecosystem changes in the local area of production and data on climate change impacts in areas of production.
+• Data on water consumption and ecosystem changes in the local area of production + data on climate change impacts in areas of production.

 Case Study Leader